menaaziz27/Zero-to-one/README.md

 - [X] footer limited roadmaps
 - [X] disable link redirection in new message page
 - [] show alternative image if user image not found (onerror attr)
+- [X] delete ca post with its comments